 But more importantly – El Nido is an amazing travelers hub, with great relaxing vibe, plenty of cosy cafes, beach front restaurants, massage places and hiking trails!
 The most popular are full-day trips across the surrounding islands, exploring caves, rivers and stopping for number of snorkeling and kayaking spots.

-There are 4 boat tour options – tour A, B, C or D, exploring the nearby islands, with 5 stopovers for kayaking through the river, snorkelling and island hooping.
+There are 4 boat tour options – tour A, B, C or D, exploring the nearby islands, with 5 stopovers for kayaking through the river, snorkelling and island hopping.
 All the sights are breathtaking!
-The prices are very reasonable from 1200-1400PHP including lunch – you will choose from the menu while booking the trip (vege options available).
-The tour starts around 8am from the main port to sail through the magnificent crystal clear waters for the next 7 hours.
+The prices are very reasonable from 1200-1400PHP, including lunch – you will choose from the menu while booking the trip (veggie options available).
+The tour starts around 8 am from the main port to sail through the magnificent, crystal clear waters for the next 7 hours.
 The tour includes:

-• Island hooping – where you can e joy drinks, dances, sunbathing or even beach volleyball.
+- Island hooping – where you can enjoy drinks, dances, sunbathing or even beach volleyball.

-Snorkeling equipment is for rent for small money, however you need to have/or rent water shoes – due to rocky bottom and sea urchins – purely for your safety.
+Snorkelling equipment is for rent for little money, however, you need to have/or rent water shoes – due to rocky bottom and sea urchins – purely for your safety.
 Here you can book your tour in advance at the same local price:

 Canopy Walk - hiking trail in El Nido.